 The Farmers Market @ St. Stephen's, our Sunday Community Suppers, our visiting speakers and poets, and other ministries at St. Stephen's Church all contribute to our mission to serve as a "village green" for the community.
 We want to extend a welcome to all, whether they are members of St. Stephen's, members of another faith community, or not affiliated at all.
 This is a reclaiming of the role the church has played through the centuries, with "parishes" actually being geographic areas for which the local parish church took a sense of responsibility.

-A project team has been meeting since the summer of 2016 and recently selected Baskervill, a well-regarded local architecture firm, to provide a design for this cafe space (the former choir room at the Three Chopt end of the parish house).
+A $30,000 gift from an anonymous donor funded the initial phase of the project, including the hiring of Baskervill, a local architecture firm, to redesign the space (the former choir room, at the Three Chopt end of the parish house).

 Michael Sweeney, Director of Family Ministry // email // 804.288.2867